NREL/H2Integrate/docs/technology_models/geologic_hydrogen.md

 ## Hydrogen Surface Processing Models

 There is one performance model and one cost model available to model the hydrogen surface processing, and only for natural geologic hydrogen.
-There are currently no processing models implemented for stimulated geologic hydrogen.
+There are currently no surface processing models implemented for stimulated geologic hydrogen.

-- [`"aspen_geoh2_performance"`](#aspen-geoh2-surface-performance): A series of empirical relations between wellhead flow/concentration and processing plant performance, based on the Aspen process models.
+- [`"aspen_geoh2_performance"`](#aspen-geoh2-surface-performance): A series of empirical relations between wellhead flow/concentration and processing plant performance, based on the [ASPEN](https://www.aspentech.com/en/products/engineering/aspen-plus) process models.

-- [`"aspen_geoh2_cost"`](#aspen-geoh2-surface-cost): A series of empirical relations between wellhead flow/concentration and processing plant cost, based on the Aspen process models.
+- [`"aspen_geoh2_cost"`](#aspen-geoh2-surface-cost): A series of empirical relations between wellhead flow/concentration and processing plant cost, based on the [ASPEN](https://www.aspentech.com/en/products/engineering/aspen-plus) process models.

 (aspen-geoh2-surface-performance)=
 ### Aspen GeoH2 Performance